ag-gcp/AzureDemos/README.md

 # AzureDemos

-This Repo contains a series of demos on Azure advanced patterns or fearures
+This Repo contains a series of demos on Azure popular patterns or newer fearures.